 You should start with the oldest generation still alive, because you never know how much longer you will have them here…

-Parents and children names are the next most important data.
+Parents and children names (the links to the prior and following generations!) are the next most important data.
 When you talk to anyone, it’s a good idea to record it, if possible, especially in video.

 Plan ahead with a list of specific questions, you can take notes also, and it’s the best way to preserve that particular person for posterity.
 What’s better than videos?!

 If video is not a possibility for you, then at least try to record audio of the interview.
 Try to get them to tell stories about the people, as that is the most interesting part!

 It’s also a great way to involve the younger generations; everyone loves a story, so tell them one of yours or one of someone who is gone already!

 Next, you will want to save the data from your interview into your records.
 You can play back the recording you made, and either write in or type in the data you gathered.

 There are paper forms you can use for both individual family groups, which show parents and children for a single family, and pedigree charts, which are more like a family tree showing just parents in 4 to 6 generations going back.

 Here is a link with sample blank forms.
 I also have a page on the website with links to download and print forms.

 It’s a good idea to keep folders with the originals of anything you write down, just in case, and for digital records, keep backups in case of computer virus or failure, etc. I also like to take pics of them with my phone or tablet, for additional security, which I backup in “the cloud” or on easily portable thumb/flash drives or external hard drives.